Physical quantity: Vectors

 Vectors are physical quantities that possess both magnitude and direction and whose operations obey the axioms of a vector space.
 Symbols for physical quantities that are vectors are in bold type, underlined or with an arrow above.
 For example, if u is the speed of a particle, then the straightforward notations for its velocity are u, u, or $\vec{u}$.

 Tensors

 Scalar and vector quantities are the simplest tensor quantities, which are tensors that can be used to describe more general physical properties.
 For example, the Cauchy stress tensor possesses magnitude, direction, and orientation qualities.

-Base and derived quantities
+Systems of quantities

+A system of quantities relates different physical quantities.

 Base quantities

-A system of quantities relates physical quantities, and due to this dependence, a limited number of quantities can serve as a basis in terms of which the dimensions of all the remaining quantities of the system can be defined.
+A limited number of quantities can serve as a basis in terms of which the dimensions of all the remaining quantities of the system can be defined.
 A set of mutually independent quantities may be chosen by convention to act as such a set, and are called base quantities.

 The seven base quantities of the International System of Quantities (ISQ) and their corresponding SI units and dimensions are listed in the following table.
 Other conventions may have a different number of base units (e.g. the CGS and MKS systems of units).